Virtual Khovanov homology using cobordisms: Introduction

-We also consider \textit{algebraic faces} of a resolution.
-That is the same as above, but we replace $F_{ij}$ with $\bigotimes_n A$ if $F_{ij}$ has $n$ components.
-Here $A$ is an $R$-module and $R$ is a commutative, unital ring.

-One of the greatest development in modern knot theory was the discovery of Khovanov homology by M.~Khovanov in his famous paper \cite{kh1} (D.~Bar-Natan gave an exposition of Khovanovs construction in \cite{bn2}).
+One of the greatest developments in modern knot theory was the discovery of \textit{Khovanov homology} by Khovanov in his famous paper~\cite{kh1} (Bar-Natan gave an exposition of Khovanov's construction in~\cite{bn1}).
+Khovanov homology is a \textit{categorification} of the Jones polynomial in the sense that the graded Euler characteristic of the \textit{Khovanov complex}, which we call the \textit{classical Khovanov complex}, is the Jones polynomial (up to normalisation).

-He defined a chain complex which we call the \textit{classical Khovanov complex}.
-It is a categorification of the Jones polynomial for c-links, i.e. the graded Euler characteristic of the complex is the Jones polynomial, and it is a strong invariant of c-links itself (it is strict stronger then the Jones polynomial).
-So it is only natural to look for such a categorification of the Jones polynomial for v-links.

-To construct this complex M.~Khovanov associate a graded vector space (or $R$-module) to each resolution.
-Furthermore he uses a certain TQFT between two resolutions.
-With this TQFT he has defined a differential between the graded vector spaces.